 Gun was built by Mark Nadal in 2014.
-He spent 4 years researching scaling up his web application, and eventually he found out it was hard with traditional databases or Master-Slave databases because of one big bottleneck, and decided to create the P2P database which can run on any browsers.
+He four years researching scaling up his web application, and eventually he found out it was hard with traditional databases.
+He then created a peer-to-peer database that can run in web browsers.

 Gun uses radix tree to store user data in memory, and the Radisk is what the project team have designed for it to persist storage in Radix Tree by default.
 Gun also supports self-implemented or third-party persistent storage like Amazon S3, so data compression can be done outside of Gun.

 Gun is a offline-first database engine and uses eventual consistency.
 It allows users to view and update data when it is offline, and data will be synchronized when it is online.
 Gun uses a self-designed conflict resolution algorithm, Hypothetical Amnesia Machine (HAM), which combines timestamps and vector clocks to resolve conflicts and order data.

 Gun uses graph to represent data and data relations.
 A logical graph in Gun is denormalized into a subset of JSON files.